Chart Color Schemes

 Lugarno is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Lugarno, as per the latest Census data, 92.8% of dwellings were houses while 7.2% comprised semi-detached units, apartments, and other dwelling types.
-This differed from Sydney metro's dwelling composition of 52.1% houses and 47.9% other dwellings.
-Home ownership in Lugarno stood at 48.0%, with mortgaged dwellings at 43.0% and rented ones at 9.1%.
-The median monthly mortgage repayment in the area was $3,000, surpassing Sydney metro's average of $2,466.
-The median weekly rent figure in Lugarno was recorded at $560, compared to Sydney metro's $440.
-Nationally, Lugarno's median monthly mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Lugarno, as per the latest Census, 92.8% of dwellings were houses, with the remaining 7.2% comprising semi-detached homes, apartments, and other types.
+This contrasts with Sydney metropolitan area's figures of 52.1% houses and 47.9% other dwellings.
+Home ownership in Lugarno stood at 48.0%, with mortgaged properties making up 43.0% and rented dwellings accounting for 9.1%.
+The median monthly mortgage repayment in Lugarno was $3,000, surpassing Sydney metro's average of $2,466.
+Meanwhile, the median weekly rent in Lugarno was recorded at $560, compared to Sydney metro's $440.
+Nationally, Lugarno's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing